EnigmaCurry/d.rymcg.tech/prometheus/README.md

 You can find new dashboards on [grafana.com](https://grafana.com/grafana/dashboards/).
-Add new dashboards, by downloading the JSON file into the [grafana/dashboards](grafana/dashboards) directory, and they will be made available the next time you run `make install`.
+Add new dashboards by downloading the JSON file into the [grafana/provisioning/dashboards](grafana/provisioning/dashboards) directory, and they will be made available the next time you run `make install`.

 ## Alerts

-If you enabled alertmanager and SMTP via `make config`, you can test that alerts are working:
+If you enabled Alertmanager and SMTP via `make config`, you can test that alerts are working:

 ```
 make test-alert